Widewail/spring-stepfunction-client/README.md

 ### Other configuration

-If you need to customize the default `ObjectMapper` instance simply provide one of your own in the application context.
+You must provide an `ObjectMapper` instance in your application context.

 ## Handling activities